No-Budget-Science/No-Budget-Science.github.io/en/table_to_zenodo.md

   - Click "Save" and click "Publish".

 Congratulations, you've made the world a bit better!
 Now the dataset is openly available.
-Also jot a DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4573573.svg)](https://doi.org/10.5281/zenodo.4573573), can be shared: https://zenodo.org/record/4573573#.YD5TG3VKi00 and will soon be indexed and visible to [Google Dataset Search](https://datasetsearch.research.google.com/).
+Also jot a DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4573573.svg)](https://doi.org/10.5281/zenodo.4573573), thus it can be shared and cited, and will soon be indexed and visible to [Google Dataset Search](https://datasetsearch.research.google.com/).

 ![image](https://user-images.githubusercontent.com/7917951/142674268-25eaf281-01a5-493a-8798-a42fe618ba9b.png)